 A crew of coal miners becomes trapped 600 feet below ground after a disastrous collapse.
 As the air grows more toxic and time runs out, they slowly descend into madness and begin to turn on one another.
-Inspired by true events.

 Christy (Zehetner) returns to her hometown years after a car accident that disfigured her older sister.
 Haunted by the accident in which she was the driver, she learns that her worst nightmares have either come true ... or are about to.

 6 of 11 people found this review helpful.

 Was this review helpful to you?